Vipera kaznakovi: Conservation status

 The species V. kaznakovi is classified as Endangered (EN) according to the IUCN Red List of Threatened Species with the following criteria: A1cd+2 cd (v2.3, 1994).
 This indicates that the species is not critically endangered, but is facing a very high risk of extinction in the wild in the near future.
 This is due to an observed, estimated, inferred or suspected reduction in population of at least 50% over the last 10 years or three generations, whichever is the longer, based on a decline in area of occupancy, extent of occurrence and/or quality of habitat, as well as actual or potential levels of exploitation.
 For the same reasons, a reduction in the population of at least 50% is also projected or suspected to be met within the next 10 years or three generations, whichever is the longer.
 Year assessed: 1996.

 As of 2008, the IUCN red list of endangered species has listed the Caucasus viper has been listed as being endangered with a decreasing population trend.

 It is also listed as strictly protected (Appendix II) under the Berne Convention.

 Habitat loss and destruction, illegal collection, and intentional or accidental killings are the main threats to V. kaznakovi.

 Major threats

-Vipera kaznakovi is threatened by illegal overcollection for the international pet trade (Baran and Atatur, 1998).
+V. kaznakovi is threatened by illegal overcollection for the international pet trade (Baran and Atatur, 1998).
 Additional threats include habitat conversion for urban development, tourism, and agriculture.
 It is becoming rare throughout the Black Sea coastal part of its range, with many populations already extirpated.
 Key threats to the habitat of these lowland populations include the development of tourism (such as health resorts) and housing, and agricultural expansion (including the ploughing of submontane areas).
 Within Turkey, the species is additionally threatened by projects to construct dams within its range.

 One further factor that affects the population of the viper is its gestation and birthing procedure.
 The viper is viviparous.
 Therefore when the mother viper is injured or killed, the entire litter is affected, whereas in an oviparous snake each individual egg has a chance of surviving no matter what happens to the mother.